Vaccines Bioprocess Development & Commercialization Workshop

 Barry Buckland

 Barry Buckland was Vice President of Bioprocess Development at the Merck Research Labs for more than a decade until 2009.
 For the past 6 years he has been Executive Director of NIIMBL (National Institute for Innovation in Manufacturing Biopharmaceuticals) and Visiting Professor at University College London (UCL).
-As a volunteer Barry acts as President of […]
+As a volunteer Barry acted as President of a not-for -profit organization, Engineering Conferences International (ECI) for over a decade.

 50 minutes